Release International Statements

 SAFEGUARDING CHILDREN AND VULNERABLE ADULTS

 The values and practices of Release International, their staff, volunteers and partners around the world are informed by the teachings of Jesus Christ and the inspired teachings and writings contained within the Holy Bible.
-Therefore we are opposed to religious intolerance and religious hatred, and support freedom of religion for all people of all faiths, including the right to change one’s religion.
+Therefore, though the focus of our Ministry is solely for those being persecuted for Jesus Christ, we are opposed to religious intolerance and religious hatred, and support freedom of religion for all people of all faiths, including the right to change one’s religion.